peterjunpark/gpu-cluster-networking/docs/how-to/multi-node-config.rst

    make -j 4

-   make install
+   sudo make install

 Build UCC Collective Test
 -------------------------

 Return to the location you cloned the source code for UCC previously.
-(It's goofy, but there is a chicken and the egg thing happening - you need to have UCC built and installed in order to get MPI built with support for it, then you need that MPI to get these tests compiled).
-Now that MPI is installed, you must run the configure command and add `--with-mpi=/opt/ompi`` so it builds the MPI perftest.
+Now that MPI is installed, you can run the configure command and add `--with-mpi=/opt/ompi`` so it builds the MPI perftest (this is done out-of-sequence because MPI wth UCC support requires UCC to be already be built, and is in turn a dependency for the UCC collective test).

 .. code-block:: shell